dev-mgkaung/dev-mgkaung/README.md

 ## I am 24 years old.
 I have been working in MIT (Myanmar) since 2018.
 So my experience has been 2 years in android development and skill is at intermediate level.
 ### My Programming skills
 1. Kotlin
-2. Java
+2. Flutter
-3. Flutter
+3. Java
 4. Spring
-5. Node.js

 - 🔭 I’m currently working on [MIT](http://www.mit.com.mm/).
-- 🌱 I’m currently learning more about Node.js .
+- 🌱 I’m currently learning more about Flutter .
 - Ask me learning about java, kotlin , flutter android development

 **Languages and Tools:**